-Objective 1.3: Commercial
+Objective 1.5: Industrial

-The City of Alachua shall establish three commercial districts: Community Commercial, Commercial and Central Business District.
-These districts shall provide a broad range of retail sales and services, as well as office uses, in order to provide for the availability of goods and services, both to the citizens of Alachua and to the citizens of the North Central Florida region.
+The City of Alachua shall establish one industrial district: Industrial.
+This district shall provide a broad range of clean industry, warehousing, research, and technology industries, to provide a variety of job opportunities to the citizens of Alachua and the North Central Florida Region.

-Evaluation and Findings of Consistency with Objective 1.3: The proposed use (office/business) complies with the intent of the Commercial Future Land Use designation by providing a service/office use to the citizens of Alachua and to the citizens of the North Central Florida region.
+Evaluation and Findings of Consistency with Objective 1.3: The proposed use (automotive repair and servicing) complies with the intent of the Industrial Future Land Use designation by providing a clean industry/service use to the citizens of Alachua and to the citizens of the North Central Florida region.